 This is my first safari camera.
 I spent some time deliberating what camera would be best for me, and I couldn’t be happier.
 The camera has a number of strong suits that make it exceptional for a wildlife camera.
 It’s weatherproof meaning those dusty roads and African thunderstorms won’t take your camera by surprise.

 It has a cropped sensor that still shoots 24mp stills with a high dynamic range.
-The cropped sensor gives a greater focal length, combined with a high processing power of the latest Canon cameras means it shoots rock star photos.
+The cropped sensor gives a greater focal length, combined with the high processing power of the latest Canon cameras, means it shoots rock star photos.
 Also, as an EF mount Canon, it comes with a massive selection of lenses to put on the camera.
 With a vast selection of quality and price points.

-The camera has a WiFi connection so users can shoot from their phones.
-A sweet flip screen great for low angle ground shots and shooting video.
+The camera has a WiFi connection, so users can shoot from their phones.
+A sweet flip screen great for low-angle ground shots and shooting video.
 The touchscreen LCD makes live video focusing and tracking a breeze.
-It’s far superior, in my opinion, to the 7D MkII that is now five years old and needs an update!
-So, it’s arguably one of the best cameras for wildlife photography on the market.
+It’s far superior, in my opinion, to the 7D MkII.
+That is now five years old and needs an update!
+So, it’s arguably one of the market’s best cameras for wildlife photography.

 2.)
 Panasonic Lumix DMC FZ1000

 This is a bridge camera.
-It means that it fills the gap between the old school point and shoot cameras and the DSLR.
-A bridge camera has a fixed lens with an optical and digital zoom.
+It fills the gap between the old-school point-and-shoot cameras and the DSLR.
+A bridge camera has a fixed lens with optical and digital zoom.
 It offers the simplicity of a point and shoots with superior image quality.
 For the price point, it’s a hard camera to compete with!